• Skip to primary navigation

 Why did my cookies turn out dry and bland?

 If your cookies are dry and also bland, it sounds like too much flour was added to the recipe.
-I highly recommend measuring flour by weight instead of using a measuring cup, which adds up to 25% extra flour to a recipe.
+I recommend measuring flour by weight instead of using a measuring cup, which adds up to 25% extra flour to a recipe.
+If you've added too much flour, add 1 tablespoon of milk at a time to the dough and mix to combine.

 Why aren't my cookies spreading in the oven?

-The dough may be too cold (maybe left in the refrigerator too long), or too much flour was added to the dough (see the question above on how to properly measure flour).
+The dough may be too cold (maybe left in the refrigerator too long), or too much flour was added to the dough.

 - Leave dough balls on the counter top to warm slightly before baking.
 Cold dough spreads less and warm dough spreads more.